Prototyping Model

 • Customers get a say early on, expanding consumer loyalty.

-• Errors are detected easily and Missing functionality.
+• Errors are detected quickly, and functionality is missing.

 • In more complicated projects, Prototypes can be reused in the future.